iotubeproject/ioTube/README.md

 ### Transfer assets between IoTeX and Ethereum

 Please use dApp ioTube https://tube.iotex.io.
+Please note that the service is still in beta mode.

 #### From ERC20 to XRC20